Hear from local artist Terry Williams about UROC partner University of Minnesota Extension's Urban 4-H program. Watch the video...

 Northside leader William English and UROC Executive Director Heidi Barajas prove research— rather than corporate goodwill or social responsibility—is the engine behind the UROC's Northside Job Creation Team.
 Learn more...

 Associate professor of Social Work Ross VeLure Roholt works with young people interested in community development at UROC-Kwanzaa Community Church’s after-school 21st Century Academy program.
 Learn more...

-Mapping the Market for Sex with Trafficked Minor Girls in Minneapolis — New research developed in partnership with Othayonih Research and funded by the Women’s Foundation of Minnesota.
-The study is part of UROC's ongoing Sex Trading, Trafficking and Community Well-Being Initiative, an academic-based initiative on the forefront of tackling the problems related to sex trading, prostitution, and sex trafficking through research.
+Mapping the Market for Sex with Trafficked Minor Girls in Minneapolis — The study is part of UROC's ongoing Sex Trading, Trafficking and Community Well-Being Initiative, an academic-based initiative on the forefront of tackling the problems related to sex trading, prostitution, and sex trafficking through research.
 Learn more »

 In the Gallery